iamhll/f265enc_doc/source/how_to/main.rst

 Example
 .......

-    #.  as shown, two local depositories "a" and "b" are pointed to the same remote
+    #.  as shown, two local depositories "a" and "b" point to the same remote.

         .. image:: howToWorkOnTheSameBranch_twoLocal.png

         \

-    #.  then depository "a" edited, added and committed
+    #.  depository "a" is edited, added and committed.

         .. image:: howToWorkOnTheSameBranch_commitByA.png

         \

-    #.  then depository "a" edited, added and committed more files
+    #.  depository "a" is edited, added and committed again.

         .. image:: howToWorkOnTheSameBranch_moreCommitsByA.png

         \

-    #.  then depository "a" pushed.
+    #.  commits in depository "a" are pushed.
-        fortunately, no one pushed before "a", so it works.
+        fortunately, no one has pushed before, so it works.

         .. image:: howToWorkOnTheSameBranch_pushByA.png

         \

-    #.  meanwhile, depository "b" edited, added and committed many times.
+    #.  meanwhile, depository "b" is edited, added and committed.
-        and the commits are about the same file changed by "a".
+        and the commits are about the same file changed in depository "a".

         .. image:: howToWorkOnTheSameBranch_manyCommitsByB.png

         \

-    #.  as a wiser commiter, depository "b" pulled with rebase before pushing.
+    #.  since the remote is changed by depository "a", depository "b" pulled with rebase.
         as expected, conflicts are reported

         .. image:: howToWorkOnTheSameBranch_pullByB.png

         \

-    #.  for the first commitment, depository "b" chose to use both of them and go on with "git rebase --continue"
+    #.  for the first commit, depository "b" used both of them and go on with "git rebase --continue"

         .. image:: howToWorkOnTheSameBranch_rebaseContinueByB.png

         \

-    #.  for the second commitment, depository "b" chose to use his one and go on with "git rebase --continue"
+    #.  for the second commit, depository "b" used his one and go on with "git rebase --continue"
-        for the first commitment, depository "b" chose to use their one and go on with "git rebase --ski["
+        for the first commit, depository "b" used their one and go on with "git rebase --skip"

         .. image:: howToWorkOnTheSameBranch_rebaseSkipByB.png

         \

-    #.  after all conflicts are resolved, depository "b" pushed
+    #.  after all conflicts are resolved, commits depository "b" are pushed

         .. image:: howToWorkOnTheSameBranch_pushByB.png

         \

-    #.  now depository "a" could pull
+    #.  now depository "a" could pull directly

         .. image:: howToWorkOnTheSameBranch_pullByA.png